OctopusDeploy/blog/blog/2024-05/kubernetes-agent/index.md

 ## When can I use it?
 The Kubernetes agent is in Early Access preview in Octopus Cloud now and is ready for use.

-We would love to hear any and all feedback from you regarding this new way to deploy to Kubernetes.
+We would love to hear any and all feedback from you on this new way to deploy to Kubernetes.
 You can leave feedback [here](https://oc.to/f6Vp3d).

 Happy Deployments